Ganapati-nk/repo/README.md

 # repo
 This is my first Git repo
 <br>
-This is by Ganapati Naik
+This is by Ganapati Naik( Bhargav)